wedgetaileagle/UsingGitHubRepos/README.md

 12. git status
 # Use git status to confirm that the master repo has been synchronised with the updates to the local repo

+13. GitHub Web UI + Confirm Updates
+# Checking that the GitHub Backend Repo has been updated